 Probably the most important thing for North Americans to remember when buying a travel adapter is that it will likely only convert the layout of the pins on your charger or appliance, not the voltage coming out of the power socket.

 Why does that matter?
-Outside North and Central America, the Caribbean and a few other countries, mains voltage is 220-240 volts – that's around double what's used back home.
+Outside North and Central America, the Caribbean and a few other countries, mains voltage is 220-240 volts, which is around double what's used back home.
 If your gear can't handle the voltage change, the end result is likely a burning smell and a non-working appliance.

 Smaller Is Better